Meulymooh/JS-Final-Test-2/readme.md

 Redoing what I already achieved with the previous exercises.
 During the exercises it took me quite  a while to solve little instructions (e.g. adding a new row), but in the test it was much faster because I did remember things and knew where to find the information when I didn't.

+Continuing the test from home is a slow process.
+Not sure I'll be able to finish by the end of the week.

 ## Sources

 Count number of items: https://stackoverflow.com/questions/18333427/how-to-insert-row-in-html-table-body-in-javascript